Feeling Anxious Daily? 7 Science-Backed Habits to Reduce Anxiety Naturally

 3. Limit caffeine and sugar.
 These can raise anxiety.

-Caffeine is also energizing yet it has the capacity to excessively stimulate the nervous system thus producing the nervous symptoms of anxiety that are similar having a rapid heartbeat.
+Caffeine is also energizing and excessively stimulate the nervous system thus producing the anxiety.
 Sugar leads to sudden energy and subsequent fatigue which creates a feeling of disturbance and anxiety.

 A smart switch: